 Sometimes stories are hidden in plain sight.
 What is it that makes your company tick?
 Does your organization have a great origin story?
 What is your brand mission or philosophy?
 Are there interesting characters or even office dogs that contribute to the overall culture of your team?
 Take a look at the people you see every day but through a storytelling lens.
 Create an online archive by interviewing seasoned employees in a podcast, video, or blog post.
 Encourage coworkers to share photos of past events or current key moments and leverage that user-generated content for social media.

 Always be on the lookout for topical opportunities to share content.
 Is it #NationalBossDay?
 Share that old profile of your CEO.
 Do you have a great infographic about how to select a Halloween costume?
 Be sure to schedule it around the last week of October.
 Although social media holidays may seem silly, they are an easy way to jog your memory and reshare content relevant to a trending conversation.
 Capitalize on opportunities to trendjack by monitoring hashtags and conversations important to your industry.
-Save yourself time by signing up to receive our monthly Social Sidekick roundup of upcoming events straight to your inbox every month.

 So next time you think you have nothing to wear (or share), don’t pull a Cher Horwitz.
 Try mixing, matching, and repurposing content to outfit your communications with winning posts appropriate for every—and any–occasion.